isomerpages/iras-taxacademy/_seminars-and-conferences/1-upcoming.md

 * Recorded lecture available for viewing from 23 Apr, 1400hr (SGT) to 24 Apr, 1700hr (SGT)
 * Fees: $53.50 (incl.
 GST)

-Please note that login accounts are only provided upon full payment of webinar fees.
+Please note that login accounts are only provided upon full payment of fees.

-This webinar is suitable for: Tax practitioners, business owners, finance, accounting and legal professionals.
+This lecture is suitable for: Tax practitioners, business owners, finance, accounting and legal professionals.

 For any clarifications, please submit your queries via [Clarifications on webinar](https://form.gov.sg/5e8e8f131d1cd7001151f3a8), and we will attend to it as soon as possible.